Why is Diversity, Equity & Inclusion Important to Nonprofits?

 Nonprofit leaders in New Hampshire want to figure out how to address diversity, equity, and inclusion as part of their mission-driven work.
-When deciding to embark on the DEI journey, making the case for DEI within their organizations and with their boards is an important part of getting folks engaged.
-At least three reasons are offered for getting on the DEI trail.
+When deciding to embark on the Diversity, Equity & Inclusion journey, making the case for Diversity, Equity & Inclusion within their organizations and with their boards is an important part of getting folks engaged.
+At least three reasons are offered for getting on the Diversity, Equity & Inclusion trail.

 Organizations that integrate diversity, equity, and inclusion perform better.

-In every sector – private for-profit, public, and nonprofit – the evidence base is growing to demonstrate that paying attention to DEI improves outcomes.
+In every sector – private for-profit, public, and nonprofit – the evidence base is growing to demonstrate that paying attention to Diversity, Equity & Inclusion improves outcomes.
 In 2015, McKinsey & Company research demonstrated that “companies in the top quartile for gender or racial and ethnic diversity are more likely to have financial returns above their national industry medians.”

-Achieving a nonprofit mission requires attention to DEI.
+Achieving a nonprofit mission requires attention to Diversity, Equity & Inclusion.

 Nonprofit organizations aim to enhance society by addressing social challenges through mission-driven work.
 By definition, most nonprofit organizations are committed to fostering a society that engages its citizens in purposeful ways that improve humankind and the world in which we live.